 - Add the corn.
 Cover the crockpot again and cook the chili on LOW for 10 minutes.
 Stir the corn kernels in.
 Add 1/2 cup of sour cream.

 - Serve.
 Ladle it into bowls and add your favorite toppings.

 Recipe Tips And Variations

 - Use a cheese blend.
 It’s convenient and will add lots of flavor to the soup.

 - Keep it mild.
 It sounds counter-intuitive but homemade chili doesn’t have to make you cry from all the heat.
 Reduce the amount of jalapeño or chili powder in the recipe to make it milder.

 - Use rotisserie chicken.
 If you don’t have turkey leftovers, use rotisserie chicken to make this chili.

 - Add cream cheese.
-Chopping about 2 to 4 ounces of your favorite cream cheese and stirring it into soup will make it richer and creamier.
+Chopping 2 to 4 ounces of your favorite cream cheese and stirring it into the soup will make it richer and creamier.

 - Soak the beans.
 Soaking the beans for at least 8 hours, or overnight, can help you cut the cooking time down to 4 hours.